boomieindahouse/Ourgram/README.md

 Starting the Project:

-- To start the project, run the following command in the root directory `php -S localhost:8080`
+- To start the project, run the following command in the root directory:<br />
+`php -S localhost:8080`

-MySQL Configuration<br />
+MySQL Configuration:<br />
 `$servername = "localhost";`<br />
 `$username = "root";`<br />
 `$password = "12345678";`